ywkawai/FE-Project_web/documents/install.md

  `% make run`

  In the directory of 'visualize', some python scripts with matplotlib are prepared for visualizing simulation results.
-(END)